Global headers

 5 def __init__(self, *, apiKey: str):

-To configure global headers, Fern will automatically pull out headers that are used in every request, or the majority of requests, and mark them as global.
-In order to label additional headers as global, or to alias the names of global headers, you can leverage the x-fern-global-headers extension:
+Fern automatically pulls out headers that are used in every request, or the majority of requests, and marks them as global.

 openapi.yml